markjwbecker/SteadyStateBVAR/README.md

 <!-- badges: end -->

 With this package the user can estimate the Steady-State BVAR(p) model by Mattias Villani, and also produce forecasts with the estimated model.

-It assumes you have Stan up and running, otherwise please see https://mc-stan.org/install/.
+\textbf{It assumes you have Stan up and running, otherwise please see https://mc-stan.org/install/.}

 ## Installation